JoyPGit/DSA/src/main/java/com/dsa/graph/graph-og.md

 **exceptions/tricky**
 Is Graph Bipartite? (bfs)
-Minimum Cost to Reach City With Discounts (bfs with pruning) Critical Connections in a Network (dfs)
+Minimum Cost to Reach City With Discounts (bfs with pruning with dp) Critical Connections in a Network (tarjan or remove edge with dfs) Tree Diameter (dfs)
-Tree Diameter(dfs)

 **Grid**